Code-Institute-Solutions/JS-Essentials-Project/README.md

 # Starter Maths Game

-This maths game is used in the classroom to teach the basics of JavaScript.
+This maths game is used to teach the basics of JavaScript and the DOM.

 ## REQUIRED CHALLENGE